Premature Ejaculation Unveiled: Symptoms, Causes, and Treatments

 The American Urological Association has set criteria to diagnose Premature Ejaculation.
 These criteria include:

-• It often lead to emotional distress and anxiety
+- It often leads to emotional distress and anxiety.

 How Does Ejaculation Work?

-Ejaculation is the process run by the nervous system and ejaculation is a sudden pleasurable release of fluid or semen through the penis.
-This process is influenced by hormones and an individual's feelings.
+Ejaculation is the process run by the nervous system, and ejaculation is a sudden pleasurable release of fluid or semen through the penis.
+Hormones and an individual's feelings influence this process.
 When you are sexually aroused or come to a certain level of excitement, your brain sends signals to your reproductive organs to ejaculate.

 What causes premature ejaculation?